Potassium: benefits, dosage, contraindications

 ✪✪✪✪

-Most clinical research shows that potassium, taken orally as part of a diet or as a supplement, reduces systolic blood pressure by about 3 to 9.5 mmHg and diastolic blood pressure by about 2 to 6.4 mmHg in patients with or without hypertension.
-In most of these studies, daily potassium intake generally ranged from about 1,500 to 7,800 mg, with the most common intake ranging from about 2,340 to 2,540 mg per day.
-While both potassium supplements and dietary potassium appear beneficial, guidelines recommend obtaining potassium from food sources.
-Foods providing at least 350 mg of potassium per serving and low in sodium, saturated fats, and cholesterol may help reduce the risk of developing high blood pressure.
+Most clinical research shows that potassium, taken orally as part of the diet or as a supplement, reduces systolic blood pressure by about 3 to 9.5 mmHg and diastolic blood pressure by about 2 to 6.4 mmHg in patients with or without hypertension.
+In most of these studies, daily potassium intake generally ranged from about 1,500 to 7,800 mg, with the most common intake being about 2,340 to 2,540 mg per day.
+Although potassium supplements and dietary potassium both appear to be beneficial, guidelines recommend obtaining potassium from food sources.
+Foods that provide at least 350 mg of potassium per serving and are low in sodium, saturated fat, and cholesterol may help reduce the risk of developing high blood pressure.

 Posologie